|

 transmission IPTV might use the Internet, but many IPTV deployments use

-Internet-like closed networks, as is the case with telcos.
+Internet-like closed networks.
 IPTV might

 also be used over smaller networks such as LANs.
 IPTV is a system